How Much Screen Time Is Too Much?

 1. Set screen time limits

 Introduce limits to create a healthier digital routine.
-Make sure to talk to your child about this and explain your reasons.
+Make sure to talk to your kid about this and explain your reasons.
 You may want to gradually reduce screen time, for example, by cutting down 15 minutes each day.
 Tip: With Ohana, you can set individual limits and schedules for each day of the week.

 2. Introduce focus time

 You may have noticed about yourself that looking at your phone can completely distract you from a task you were working on.
-So when your child is doing their homework, their phone should be far away from them.
+So when your kid is doing their homework, their phone should be far away from them.
 It’s focus time.
-Tip: You can use Ohana to put your child’s phone into focus mode.
+Tip: You can use Ohana to put your kid's phone into Focus Mode.

 3. No screens before bedtime

 To avoid the “tired but wired” effect, turn off all devices at least 30 minutes before bedtime.
 Instead, choose calming activities such as reading.
-Tip: With Ohana, you can lock your child’s phone so they are not tempted to look at it.
+Tip: With Ohana, you can lock your kid’s phone so they are not tempted to look at it.

 4. Lead by example

 How much time do you spend in front of screens?
-Think about it: If you are constantly on your phone, your child will want to do the same.
+Think about it: If you are constantly on your phone, your kid will want to do the same.
 Look at your own screen time behavior and consider making changes.